 - Enriched with our Karmatin™

-- Formulated to restore fine hair leaving it silky soft, vibrant and voluminous
+- Formulated to restore hair leaving it silky soft, vibrant and voluminous

-You can also treat your fine hair with an ENSO Overnight Restoring Hair Mask once a week to deeply hydrate and protect your fine hair while reducing frizz and restoring your hair's healthy appearance and texture.
-You simply apply the mask to freshly shampooed hair, leave it on for 10 hours or overnight and then rinse and style as usual.
+You can also treat your fine hair with a deep conditioning hair mask once a week to deeply hydrate and protect your fine hair while reducing frizz and restoring your hair's healthy appearance and texture.
+You simply apply the mask to freshly shampooed hair, leave it on as directed and then rinse and style as usual.

 Hair Care Tips for Fine Hair